jim-easterbrook/Photini/src/doc/installation.rst

 Installation
 ============

-There are two ways to install Photini.
+There are three ways to install Photini.
-The simpler is to use an all-in-one installer, currently only available for Windows.
+On Windows you can use an all-in-one installer.
+On some Linux distributions you might be able to use your package manager.
 On other platforms you need to install several dependencies before installing Photini.

 All-in-one installer (Windows)